cmu-phil/tetrad-fx/README.md

 https://github.com/cmu-phil/tetrad-fx/blob/main/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

-# Some Documentation
+# Screenshot

 Here is a screenshot of the first draft of the project.
 The little green G is Grammarly correcting my text, sorry.
 Though honestly it is kind of nice to have that available.

 ![Picture of the current state of the project.](https://github.com/cmu-phil/tetrad-fx/blob/main/src/main/resources/App.Screenshot.2023-9.30.png)

+# Some Documentation

-Some specific advice follows.
+Some advice follows.

 1. The idea is that you start a project by loading a dataset or making one of a stock set of simulations.
 The dataset currently cannot have discrete variables with more than 3 categories.